October 9, 2024

 Fix:

-• Give your plant time to acclimate to its new home.
+• Be patient.
+It may take some time to get used to its new home.

 Preventing Yellow Leaves in the Future